TiagooGomess/PRI-Exam-Study/7_query_processing.md

 -   Document-at-a-time, calculates complete scores for documents by processing all term lists, one document at a time.
 At the end all documents are sorted according to their score.
 -   Term-at-a-time, accumulates scores for documents by processing term lists one at a time.
 When all terms are processed, the accumulators contain the final scores of all matching documents
 -   In both approaches, optimization techniques can significantly reduce the time required.
+-   The primary disadvantage of the term-at-a-time algorithm is the memory usage required by the accumulator table A. Remember that the document-at-a-time strategy requires only the small priority queue R, which holds a limited number of results.
+However, the term-at-a-time algorithm makes up for this because of its more efficient disk access.
+Since it reads each inverted list from start to finish, it requires minimal disk seeking, and it needs very little list buffering to achieve high speeds.
+In contrast, the document-at-a-time algorithm switches between lists and requires large list buffers to help reduce the cost of seeking

 ## In what contexts is query transformation / expansion advantageous?